2017 Virginia elections: Local elections

 In an April 18, 2017 special election, Jacqueline Smith was elected Prince William County Clerk of Circuit Court.
-That she won with an 8-point margin of victory after having been outspent seven-to-one by a politician with greater name recognition was viewed by Republicans as a sign of Democratic momentum.
+The fact that she won with an eight-point margin of victory after having been outspent seven-to-one by a politician with greater name recognition was viewed by Republicans as a sign of Democratic momentum.
 Democratic state senator Jeremy McPike argued that Smith's victory boded well for Democratic turnout in the state election.